hoangduytran/blender-manual/manual/sculpt_paint/sculpting/introduction/visibility_masking_face_sets.rst

 :ref:`Inverting the visibility <bpy.ops.sculpt.face_set_change_visibility>`
 and :ref:`showing all <bpy.ops.paint.hide_show_all>` is also available in the :kbd:`Alt-W` pie menu.

+Modifying visibility can also be done via the :doc:`/sculpt_paint/sculpting/tools/hide_tools`.

 .. seealso::

    More information for controlling the visibility at :doc:`Show & Hide </sculpt_paint/sculpting/editing/sculpt>`.